 The four points of the diamond have also been said to represent the four natural elements found on Earth: earth, air, fire and water.
 This can be thought of as a universal balance and energy that unites all creatures.

 In terms of gemstones, diamonds popularly represent rarity, commitment, love and luxury.

-Bring a diamond pattern rug into your home if you’re looking for a sense of balance or if you’re focus is on positive change and revival.
+Bring a diamond pattern rug into your home if you’re looking for a sense of balance or if your focus is on positive change and revival.
 You can also incorporate this pattern if you’re simply a fan of geometric patterns that keep your home looking clean and sophisticated!